 Cluster analysis involves sorting data objects (or items) into natural groupings based on similarity.
 Grouping data is important because it can reveal information about the data such as outliers, dimensionality, or previously unnoticed interesting relationships.
-In cluster analysis there is often no prior specification about the number or nature of the groups to which the objects will be assigned.
-The grouping is often done based solely on similarity measures, and the ideal number of groups is often determined within the clustering algorithm.
+In cluster analysis there is usually no prior specification about the number or nature of the groups to which the objects will be assigned.
+The grouping is often done based solely on similarity measures, and the ideal number of groups is determined (often in an ad hoc manner) within the overall process of clustering, but possibly quite separately from the clustering algorithm itself.
 These characteristics can make cluster analysis difficult, and a wide variety of algorithms have been proposed to produce the "best" clustering of objects based on a set of observed data.

 Many commonly used clustering algorithms rely on the pairwise dissimilarities between the objects to guide the clustering.
 There are many different ways of defining (dis)similarity among objects, and the choice of dissimilarity measure depends largely on the type of data one is working with (discrete, continuous, binary, etc.).
 Usually when items are clustered, the dissimilarity between any two items is indicated by some sort of distance.
 Some common measurements of distance between two multivariate data vectors include ordinary Euclidean distance or Mahalanobis distance.
-With functional data, a more appropriate dissimilarity measure for two functions $y_i(t)$ and $y_j(t)$ measured on some domain, say, [0, T], is the squared L_2 distance between the two curves:
+With functional data, a more appropriate dissimilarity measure for two functions $y_i(t)$ and $y_j(t)$ measured on some domain, say, [0, T], is the squared $L_2$ distance between the two curves: